Izquierda Española

 Izquierda Española (literally "Spanish Left", IzqEsp) is a political party in Spain.

 History

 The party was registered at the Ministry of the Interior on 27 December 2023.
 It was founded by Guillermo del Valle Alcalá, a lawyer and head of the think tank El Jacobino.

-Among the members of the party are former Citizens (Cs) member Francisco Igea, a serving member of the Cortes of Castile and León and former vice president of the Junta of Castile and León; María Muñiz de Urquiza, a former Member of the European Parliament (MEP) for the Spanish Socialist Workers' Party (PSOE); and Soraya Rodríguez, former PSOE spokesperson in the Congress of Deputies and MEP for Cs.
+Among the members of the party are former Citizens (Cs) member Francisco Igea, who was a member of the Cortes of Castile and León and former vice president of the Junta of Castile and León; María Muñiz de Urquiza, a former Member of the European Parliament (MEP) for the Spanish Socialist Workers' Party (PSOE); and Soraya Rodríguez, former PSOE spokesperson in the Congress of Deputies and MEP for Cs.

 Izquierda Española presented its list for the 2024 European Parliament election in Spain, led by Del Valle with Muñiz de Urquiza in second place.
 Despite wide coverage in the media, the party took only 0.18% of the vote, winning no seats.